 The holidays have past and you’ve decided this is the time to file for dissolution of marriage from your spouse.
-There are several important tips and ideas that you should consider and incorporate in your march towards dissolving your marriage to make the process more cost effective and efficient.

 The Divorce Process